RiadOliveira/Derivative/README.md

 <h1 align="center">Derivative</h1>

 <p align="center">
   A simple web application created to provide an easy way to calculate derivatives using numerical methods.
+It was developed using only HTML, CSS and JS.
 </p>

 ![image](https://github.com/user-attachments/assets/ffa39dbb-0fd1-4011-839f-de7dbe5e4e46)